claudiu-codreanu/tower-of-hanoi/README.md

 # Tower of Hanoi

-Finds and displays the moves which solve the Tower of Hanoi puzzle.
+Solves the Tower of Hanoi puzzle using the minimum number of moves.
+Displays the game before, game after, and the list of moves.
+Uses a recursive function.
+Lets you pick variables such as number of disks, initial peg, and destination peg.

 See the project page **[here](https://claudiu-codreanu.github.io/tower-of-hanoi)**

 <br>